renansz/URochester/CSC453/project_ast.md

   - Python has a way to visit all the nodes of a AST but has no visualization for it.
   - This project proposes a way to plot ASTs in an comprehensive way so that people can understand how Python parse their code.
   - A step-by-step approach would be nice as it can show the sequence of instructions that Python executes in order to get the expected result.

+> The "how to visualize AST" topic gives us an ideia of how not trivial it is to start working with the Python's parsing tree.
+This is the motivation of this project.

+## Python AST Visualization Tool ##
+> This project aims to help students visualizing the AST strucutre of a python code using a web interface.

 #### Proposal ####
 <b> How to generate a AST:</b>